-English Church Architecture -
+English Church Architecture.

-WENTWORTH, Holy Trinity (SK 384 982) (May 2013)
+WENTWORTH, Holy Trinity (SK 384 982),

-(Bedrock: Carboniferous Westphalian Series, Middle Coal Measures)
+(Bedrock: Carboniferous Westphalian Series, Middle Coal Measures.)

-Of relatively simple plan and design, the church is highly impressive in its size and nobility of conception.
-Composed of a chancel with a N. vestry, a crossing tower with adjoining transepts, and an aisled nave with a N. porch, it is the height of the church that first commands attention, apparent not only in the tower and surmounting broach spire, soaring almost 200’ (61 m.) into the sky, but in its tall walls on every side, made manifest by the height of the window sills, which exceeds 12' (3.7 m.) even in the aisles of lean-to construction.
-There is also an exceptionally tall, circular stair turret in Scottish baronial style in the re-entrant between the chancel and S. transept (illustrated left), attached to the southeast angle of the tower, with a blank lower stage reaching higher than the ridgeline of the transept roof, followed by a much shorter blank stage, another short stage pierced by narrow rectangular openings set in blank lancets, and finally, a conical roof.
-The crossing tower rises in three stages to battlements above the nave, chancel and transept roofs, its lower stage lit by small Y-traceried windows on either side of the roof gables below, the second stage, blank, and the third, pierced by two, two-light bell-openings in each wall, with shafts between and at the sides.
-The spire is ribbed and lit by a single tier of gabled lucarnes in the cardinal directions.
+This very attractive rural village is unexpected only five miles from the centre of Rotherham, and its exceptional parish church is another surprise, for this is a remarkable building, even among the works of its prestigious architect.
+Erected in 1873-7 at the expense of the sixth Earl Fitzwilliam of neighbouring Wentworth Woodhouse, it stands on the edge of the park, set back from the village down a long tree-lined drive.
+Of relatively simple plan, the church impresses by its size and by the nobility of its conception.
+Composed of a chancel with a N. vestry, a crossing tower with adjoining transepts, and an aisled nave with a N. porch, it is the height of the church that is immediately striking, due not only to the tower and broach spire, soaring almost 200’ (61 m.) into the sky, but also to the tall walls to all parts, as emphasised particularly by the height of the window sills, which exceeds 12' (3.7 m.) even in the lean-to nave aisles.
+Seen from the south, there is also the particular features of a very tall, circular stair turret in Scottish baronial style, placed in the re-entrant between the chancel and S. transept (as illustrated left), with a blank lower stage reaching higher than the ridgeline of the transept roof, succeeded first by a much shorter blank stage, then by a short stage pierced by narrow rectangular openings set in blank lancets, and finally, by a conical roof.
+The crossing tower rises in three stages to battlements, above the nave, chancel and transept roofs, its lower stage lit by small Y-traceried windows on either side of the roof gables below, its short second stage, blank, and its third stage pierced by two, two-light bell-openings in each wall, with shafts between and at the sides.
+The ribbed spire is lit by a single tier of gabled lucarnes in the cardinal directions only.